Akuli/math-tutorial/index.rst

                   &= 51966

 Here 0x means heXadecimal.
 Mathematicians don't use it, but I used it here because it's very common in programming.
+Note that the first character is a zero, not the letter O.

 The sane way to calculate the last step is to use a programming interpreter or calculator of your choice.
 Don't try to do it by hand.